aiday-mar/Kubernetes_Tutorial/README.md

 In this course the following controllers are covered : ReplicaSets, Deployments, DaemonSets, Jobs and Services.

 ReplicaSets ensure that a specified number of replicas for a pod are running at all times.
 When a pod working on the job has crashed the ReplicaSet controller will start a new pod.
 The ReplicatSet declared during deployment and this is declared in a YAML file.
+A deployment controller provides declarative updates for pods and replica sets.
+The deployment manages a replica set which manages a pod.